 - 1 cup (250 grams) whole milk

 - 8.8 oz (250 grams) finely chopped dark chocolate (about 55% cocoa)

 - 1 can (400 grams) sweetened condensed milk

-- Add the chopped dark chocolate, let it rest for 1 minute and stir gently until the chocolate is melted and the mixture is smooth.
+- Take the pot off the heat and add the chopped dark chocolate.
+Let it rest for 1 minute and stir gently until the chocolate is melted and the mixture is smooth.
 Add the sweetened condensed milk and stir to combine.

-- Transfer the mixture to a bowl and refrigerate until completely cooled (at least3-4 hours.
-Letting it rest in the fridge overnight will slightly improve the flavor)
+- Chill: Pour the mixture to a large mixing bowl and refrigerate until completely cooled (at least3-4 hours.
+Letting it rest in the fridge overnight will slightly improve the flavor).

 If you like this recipe, Pin it